Yezdtiz/Project-demo-Lockchat/README.md

         "*<bot's 3rd reply message>*"
     ],
 # Reminder: Each user-bot group is seperate by a **COMMA** so please remember even its in the en.py(beta).

+**By the way i will soon use Electron framework so be hyped but its a long time since i need to learn and uh irl stuffs, im not from anywhere in US/UK so dont ask why my english is so bad...**